- Microsoft .NET Framework is an important software to run software and applications on Windows OS.

 When you come across an error, and that too while installing a Windows 11 update, then it can be frustrating and annoying.

-The above-mentioned solutions can be of great help when you are facing Windows 11 update error 0x800f081f.
-However, that’s not all.
+The solutions mentioned above can be of great help when facing Windows 11 update error 0x800f081f, but that’s not all.

 ➡ Make sure the .NET Framework is turned on

 Hit OK and reboot your PC.
-Making sure that the .NET Framework is enabled will let you get automatic updates with no issues.
+Ensuring the .NET Framework is enabled will let you get automatic updates with no issues.

 ➡ Turn off Developer Mode